-The talk is about a plethora of APIs and SDKs that are able to interpret a person’s (a user’s) mood by means of tracking human emotive gestures.
+The talk is about the plethora of APIs and SDKs that are able to interpret a person’s (a user’s) mood by means of tracking human emotive gestures.
 On the basis of reactions to visual, audio and kinaesthetic stimuli and distractions recent technologies are able to carry out the sorting of emotions into 7 major groups:

 - and disgust.

 Methods used: facial detection, sonic algorithms and semantic analysis; tools are photo and video materials, text and speech samples.

 Such a blend of psychology and technology provides a chance for a very specific analysis – with the conclusions that are all the more important, the larger the scale is.